 What is an ISO?

 An ISO is the right to purchase company stock according to a written plan designed to meet a number of requirements in section 422 of the Internal Revenue Code (Code).
-Your employer may or may not design the options granted to you to meet these requirements.
-If your employer does this, generally your option grant will specify that the options are ISOs.
 For economic and legal purposes, an ISO is essentially the same as a NSO (i.e., you are provided a right to purchase a certain number of shares at a stated price, and you will become the owner of those shares if you choose to exercise the options), but the tax consequences are different.

 What are the tax consequences of ISOs to employees?

 If the stock options are designed to meet all the ISO requirements, the following tax consequences should result: